0 Items in Your Cart

 Ergonomists usually work as part of a team, with different specialists focusing on a particular aspect of the work environment.
 For example, one ergonomist may deal with the safety aspects of machinery, and another may specialize in environmental issues, such as the volume of noise and the layout of the surroundings.
 After analyzing relevant data and observing how workers interact in the work environment, ergonomists submit a written report of their findings and make recommendations to company executives or representatives for changes or adaptations in the workplace.
 Their suggestions might be as simple as moving a desk closer to the window to allow for more natural light or installing task lighting to reduce eyestrain.
 They may make proposals for new machinery or suggest a revised design for machinery already in place.
 They may also suggest environmental changes, like painting walls or soundproofing a noisy work area, so employees can better enjoy the work environment.

-Ergonomists may focus on something as large as redesigning the computer terminals for a large multinational corporation, or they may design more comfortable chairs or easier-to-use telephones at a local family-owned business.
+Ergonomists may focus on something as large as redesigning the cubicles and common areas for a large multinational corporation's headquarters and satellite offices, or they may design more comfortable chairs or easier-to-use telephones at a local family-owned business.
 They may work as consultants for government agencies and manufacturing companies or engage in research at colleges or universities.
 Often, an ergonomist will specialize in one particular system or application.

 Ergonomists are also concerned with the social work environment.
 They are involved with personnel training and development as well as with the interaction between people and machines.
 Ergonomists may, for example, plan various kinds of tests that will help screen applicants for employment with the firms.
 They assist engineers and technicians in designing systems that require people and machines to interact.
 Ergonomists may also develop aids for training people to use those systems.